Gaetana Sterni

-Gaetana Sterni (26 June 1827 – 26 November 1889) was an Italian Roman Catholic professed religious and the founder of the Sisters of Divine Will.
+Gaetana Sterni (26 June 1827 – 26 November 1889) was an Italian Roman Catholic nun and the founder of the Sisters of Divine Will.
 Sterni's life became marred due to the deaths of close relations including her husband and sole child which prompted her to look towards an apostolate to aid others and to ease others' sufferings.
 The order she founded was dedicated to total consecration to Jesus Christ and to an active apostolate of evangelic zeal.

 Her beatification cause commenced under Pope John XXIII in 1960 while she became titled as Venerable in 1991.
 Pope John Paul II presided over her beatification on 4 November 2001 at Saint Peter's Square.

 Life

 Gaetana Sterni was born in Cassola in Vicenza on 26 June 1827 as one of six children to Giovanni Battista Sterni and Giovanna Chiuppani.
 Her baptism was celebrated on 26 June at the local parish church of San Giovanni Evangelista.
 At Pentecost on 17 May 1835 she and her sister Rosa received their Confirmation from the Bishop of Padua Modesto Farina and her elder sister Margherita acted as the sponsor.
 She received her First Communion in 1837.
 Siblings were: